rancher/rancher.github.io/README.md

-# Rancher Labs Documentation
+# Rancher Labs 1.6 Documentation

-This README file includes information pertaining to the documentation project for both Rancher and Rancher OS.
+This README file includes information pertaining to the documentation project for Rancher 1.6.

 ## Rancher

-Rancher is an open source project that provides a complete platform for operating Docker in production.
+Rancher 1.6 is an open source project that provides a complete platform for operating Docker in production.
 It provides infrastructure services such as multi-host networking, global and local load balancing, and volume snapshots.
 It integrates native Docker management capabilities such as Docker Machine and Docker Swarm.
 It offers a rich user experience that enables devops admins to operate Docker in production at large scale.

-## Rancher OS

-Operating system composed entirely of Docker containers.
-Everything in RancherOS is a container managed by Docker.
-This includes system services such as udev and syslog.
-RancherOS includes only the bare minimum amount of software needed to run Docker.

 ## Rancher Labs Documentation website